-Omar is a Canadian architect born in Toronto, raised in Brampton, Ontario and currently practices and resides with his wife and son in Halifax, Nova Scotia.
+Omar is a Canadian architect born in Toronto, raised in Brampton, Ontario and currently practices and resides in both Halifax, Nova Scotia and Toronto.

 After studying in the Regional Arts program at Mayfield Secondary School (Caledon) and then the inaugural Architectural Studies Program at the University of Toronto he moved to Halifax, Nova Scotia where he received his Master’s degree in 2005 at Dalhousie University.
 After graduation Omar worked for Kuwabara Payne McKenna Blumberg Architects, Young + Wright Architects and most recently for MacKay-Lyons Sweetapple Architects in Halifax and worked on several key projects including Manitoba Hydro, Two Hulls, the John Molson School of Business at Concordia University and the Mike and Ophelia Lazaridis Quantum- Nano Centre at the University of Waterloo.
 Gandhi started his own design studio in 2010 and became a registered architectural practice in 2012.
 Omar is currently also a sessional instructor at the School of Architecture and Planning at Dalhousie University.

 Omar is the recipient of the 2014 Canada Council for the Arts Professional Prix de Rome and was listed in Wallpaper* Magazine’s 2014 Architects Directory – their list of the top 20 Young Architects in the World.